sandstorm-io/sandstorm/docs/administering/active-directory.md

 Sandstorm can rely on AD to authenticate users.

-Active Directory exists as a cloud product called Windows Azure as well as a software product called Windows Server.
+Active Directory exists as part of a cloud product called Windows Azure as well as a software product called Windows Server.
 Sandstorm supports both products.

-Sandstorm can be configured to use single sign-on in a configuration where Sandstorm never sees the user's passwords.
+Sandstorm can be configured to use single sign-on in a configuration where AD has full control over the login form, allowing you to enjoy AD's support for multi-factor authentication, Windows credentials login, and a consistent sign-in experience for all apps within your organization.
+As a security benefit, the Sandstorm software never sees the user's passwords.
 This relies on Sandstorm's support for SAML 2.0.

 This document provides textual advice as well as a great deal of screenshots to allow you to proceed with confidence.
 If you have questions, please email support@sandstorm.io.
 We want to help you